Research Compliance Topics in the News

 I hope you find this helpful and informative.

-A conflict of interest exists where a researcher’s outside interests or activities could improperly affect, or give the appearance of affecting, the researcher’s activities at Columbia.
+A conflict of interest (COI) exists where a researcher’s outside interests or activities could improperly affect, or give the appearance of affecting, the researcher’s activities at Columbia.
 Problems can arise from the failure of researchers to adequately disclose potential conflicts.
-For more information on Conflict of Interest and Research, visit the Office of Research Compliance and Training website, or review the Rascal COI training course here.
-Here are a few recent cases of conflicts of interest and research:
+Visit Office of Research Compliance and Training's website on COI for more information.

 Conflict of Interest Cases